Postdoctoral Fellowship - Collaborative Intelligent Systems

 About the Fellowship

 This Basis Postdoctoral Fellowship supports postdocs joining the Collaborative Intelligent Systems project, which aims reason about a large class of collaborative behaviors, spanning a broad range of species and contexts.
 You will be mentored by Emily Mackevicius.
 In addition, you may select a co-mentor external to Basis.
 Fellowships will start in March 2025, for two years with possibility of extension.
-We will begin reviewing applications on Nov 20, 2024, and hope to extend offers by Dec 13, 2024.
+Applications evaluated on a rolling basis until roles are filled.

 PhD students interested in 3-4 month internship positions prior to graduating are encouraged to apply here.